oludmany/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Repository for the Data Science course series on Coursera
+Repository for the Data Science course series on Coursera.